rcherrueau/execo/doc/userguide.rst

 ..................

-A common need is to explore the combinations of several parameters. `execo_engine.utils.sweep` defines a syntax to express these parameters and generate the list of all parameters combinations (the cartesian product).
+A common need is to explore the combinations of several parameters. `execo_engine.sweep.sweep` defines a syntax to express these parameters and generate the list of all parameters combinations (the cartesian product).
 The syntax also allows explicitely restricting the selection of some parameters combinations for some